 Each garden box is laid out in a grid, one “plot” is one square foot.
 A common box dimension (and what I decided to start with) is 4′ x 4′.
 Divide this into square feet, and now you have 16 plots for veggies.
 You only need 6 inches of depth for this method to be successful.
 Mel will recommend one 4′ x 4′ box per adult for a salad/day during the growing season, another 4′ x 4′ box per adult for dinner veggies/day, and a third 4′ x 4′ box per adult for any canning or preserving.
 For children, downsize to a 3′ x 3′ box for each of these instead.
 But the good news?
 You can start small, and add to your garden over time.

 For Hubby and I, I decided to start with two 4′ x 4′ boxes.
 We’ll see how that goes and then expand up as necessary.
-You can read about the garden boxes we built here.
+You can read about the garden boxes we built here, and about the full garden enclosure we built here.

 The dirt mixture used in a SFG is 1/3 each peat moss, vermiculite, and compost.
 If you are not using homemade compost, then the compost should be a mixture of 5 different varieties.
 You want to be sure you have a diverse family of microorganisms to help your garden thrive!
 I do plan to try starting our own compost system, but first things first – get the garden growing!